end-of-game/cloudunit/documentation/webapps/SPRINGPETCLINIC.md

 * ${CU_DATABASE_NAME}
 * ${CU_DATABASE_USER_1}
 * ${CU_DATABASE_PASSWORD_1}

-These are injected into Server context so you can use them.
+They are injected into Server context so you can use them.
 With Spring, you need to activate a place-holder to gather them.

 ## Maven Packaging